pypa/pipx/docs/docs.md

 optional arguments:
-  -h, --help            show this help message and exit --include-binaries    Add binaries from the injected packages onto your PATH --include-deps        Include binaries of dependent packages --system-site-packages
+  -h, --help            show this help message and exit --include-apps        Add apps from the injected packages onto your PATH --include-deps        Include apps of dependent packages --system-site-packages
                         Give the virtual environment access to the system site-packages dir.